Impress your family and friends with this homemade 3-Ingredient Bread.

 Why This 3-Ingredient Bread Recipe Works

-BEGINNER-FRIENDLY - This is an easy bread recipe for everybody who's been afraid to get started making bread.
-The only tools you need are a large bowl and a fork or silicone spatula.
+BEGINNER-FRIENDLY - This is an easy bread recipe for everybody afraid to start making bread.
+You only need a large bowl and a fork or silicone spatula.

 This recipe is similar to Dutch oven bread, but I find it to be even easier because all you need is a regular oven.